The Cluster Collaboration

 P Position fit failed Flux measurement.
 Weak

 E Too close to Edge Flux measurement.
-Strong 2
+Weak 2

 M Negative (Minus) counts Flux measurement.
 Weak 9